ShivangiSharma77/LinearRegression/README.md

-# Linear_Regression_Detailed_Implementation
+# Linear_Regression_Basics

-This repo has detailed explanation of linear regression over sample data with one predictor.

-Covers

 - Visualization of data using seaborn
-- Simple linear regression implementation using normal equations (using Numpy)
+- Simple linear regression implementation with a single predictor
-- Gradient descent optimization (using numpy)
-- R-squared implementation using numpy
-- Residual plot analysis
-- Comparison of model using normal equation with scikit implementation

-Concepts are inspired from Prof. Andrew Ng's machine learning course and Siraj Raval's Videos.